sagemath/trac_to_gh/Issue 9008.md

 -fPIC
 ```

-which apparently is(was) needed on Debian on Itanium.
+which apparently is(was) needed on Debian on Opteron.
 It would seem more sensible to add that option just on that platform if it is a  problem specific to that platform.

 This package is much cleaner, but may not work on all platforms.
 It would be better to make the code cleaner, and fix what (if any) issues do actually still exist.

 Dave

 Issue created by migration from https://trac.sagemath.org/ticket/9008